loader image

 Education

-- University of Tirana, Faculty of Law, 2010.
+• University of Albania, Faculty of Law, 2010

 Ms. Kovacs is a licensed attorney in the United States (California) and Albania.
 Ms. Kovacs has experience both in the public and private sectors.
 Prior to joining the firm, she worked at the Federal Trade Commission dealing with consumer protection issues.
 Ms. Kovacs has an LL.M from Temple University, Beasley School of Law, where she graduated Cum Laude.
 Upon her graduation, she was a legal volunteer at the Nationalities Services Center in Philadelphia, where she worked on a case-by-case basis with immigration issues.